Hithroc/ghc-proposals/proposals/0000-term-lookup-rules.md

   ```
   But that argument is implicit and not required.
 If the user forgets to specify it, GHC will try to infer it which will lead to bad error messages like "could not deduce" that does not really hint to what the problem is and how to fix it.

+  There's ["Visible 'forall' in types of terms" proposal](https://github.com/ghc-proposals/ghc-proposals/pull/281) that describes this in more detail and depends on this proposal.

 These problems could be solved by changing the identifier lookup rules in a non-intrusive way: whenever we lookup an identifier at the term level we can first search for it in the data namespace, and if it wasn't found there, we could search in other namespaces as a fall-back.
 To keep compatibility with modules that use punning, a new syntax could be introduced allowing to import only terms or only types from a module.

 ## Proposed Change Specification